 - Try to stand out, but be careful with humour, quotes, or anything unusual – just in case the admissions tutor doesn't have the same sense of humour as you.

-- Structure your info to reflect the skills and qualities the unis and colleges value most – use the course descriptions to help you.
+- Structure your info to reflect the skills and qualities the universities and colleges value most – use the course descriptions to help you.

 - Check the character and line limit – you have 4,000 characters and 47 lines.
 Some word processors get different values if they don’t count tabs and paragraph spacing as individual characters.